brandnpatterson/flutter/README.md

 # flutter (currently in development)

-flutter is a lightweight single page application template built to emulate Twitter.
+flutter is a lightweight single page application template built to emulate social media.
 The technologies used to create it are PHP, MySQL, and JavaScript.
 Other technologies used in development are listed in package.json.
 Feel free to use this template for any app that you create.

 ## Getting Started